kblok/kblok.github.io/_posts/2020-09-24-playwright-sharp-joins-microsoft.md

 We developers also have some responsibility.
 The biggest risk for a .NET developer involved in open-source is Microsoft creating a similar project.
 And it's not Microsoft fault at all.
 But developers would pick Entity Framework over Nhibernate, the default ASP.NET DI over Windsor Castle, etc.
 I love how Microsoft embraced open-source and became a big player in the open-source community.
 But I think the .NET community has a lot to learn yet.

-Another reason to move the project is that, despite the relative popularity of Puppeteer-Sharp, it is still a solo project.
+Another reason to move the project is that, despite the relative popularity of Puppeteer-Sharp, I wasn't able to build a stable team.
-My hope with this move is to serve way more developers compared to Puppeteer-Sharp and also get more people involved in this project.
+My hope with this move is to serve way more developers compared to Puppeteer-Sharp and also get more people involved in the project.

 Remember, it's not my project.
 It's OURS.